-Pour diluted Life/form® Arterial Blood into the IV bag.
-(See figure 3.)
+- Pour diluted Life/form® Arterial Blood into the fluid supply bag.
 Hang the bag at 18" height.
 To minimize leakage in tubing, keep the elevation of the fluid bags as low as possible during operation.

-- Hold the open tubing end over an empty container with the white pinch clamp on the arm open.
+- Hold the open tubing end over an empty container (beaker shown, not included) with the white pinch clamp on the arm open.

-- Open the flow control clamp on the IV bag.
-When the blood coming from the IV bag has passed the squeeze bulb, close the white pinch clamp on the arm.
-(See figure 5.)
+- Open the flow control clamp on the fluid supply bag.
+When the blood coming from the fluid supply bag has passed the squeeze bulb, close the white pinch clamp on the arm.
+(See figure 4.)

 - Allow the blood to continue through the system and out the open tube end until the air bubbles are gone.

-- Close the white pinch clamps on the arm and on the IV bag.
+- Close the white pinch clamps on the arm and on the fluid supply bag.
+(See figure 6.)

 The arterial system is now ready for use.
-(See figure 6.)
 A series of contractions of the squeeze bulb will create a pulse.
 With a little practice, a very realistic pulse will be prominent at both the radial and brachial sites.